swarmnyc/fulton-android/README.md

 See [wiki/ApiClient](https://github.com/swarmnyc/fulton-android/wiki/ApiClient) for more detail.

 ## FultonApiClient
-FultonApiClient is a abstract class and extends from ApiClient.
+FultonApiClient is an abstract class and extends from ApiClient.
 It is fully designed of handling the request and response for[Fulton Server](https://github.com/swarmnyc/fulton/tree/master/fulton-server) which is a RESULTFul server based on Express.
 For example,

 ``` kotlin
 /* ProductApiClient handles all API calls of Product */